awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-patchgroups.md

      1. SSM Agent, which is installed on EC2 instances in group two, receives the command issued in Step 1 to begin a patching operation\.
 SSM Agent validates that the EC2 instances don't have a `Patch Group` tag applied and as a result, SSM Agent queries Patch Manager for the default Windows patch baseline\.

-     1. Patch Manager verifies that the default Windows patch baseline is `pb-0123456789abcdef0` and notifies SSM Agent\.
+     1. Patch Manager verifies that the default Windows Server patch baseline is `pb-0123456789abcdef0` and notifies SSM Agent\.

      1. SSM Agent retrieves a patch baseline snapshot from Patch Manager based on the approval rules and exceptions configured in the default patch baseline `pb-0123456789abcdef0` and proceeds to the next step\.
    + **No matching patch group value associated with a patch baseline:**